$\mathbb{A}^1$-invariance of localizing invariants: Reminder on noncommutative motives and localizing invariants

 preserves exact sequences and colimits. \end{lem} \begin{proof} See Lemma~9.35 of \cite{blumberg2013universal}. \end{proof}

-\sssec{Non-commutative motives} Tabuada, along with Bloomberg, Cisinski and Gepner has developed a theory of non-commutative motives based on localizing invariants.
-The idea to view localizing invariants as motives of small idempotent complete stable $\infty$-categories comes quite naturally after one settles on an idea that localizing invariants are a good categorical analogue of a cohomology theory.
-Indeed, in a ``category of motives'' any suitable cohomology theory is expected to be representable by a motive and every motive should represent a cohomology theory.
+\ssec{Non-commutative motives} Tabuada, along with Blumberg, Cisinski and Gepner has developed a theory of non-commutative motives based on localizing invariants.
+The idea to define the $\infty$-category of motives of small idempotent complete stable $\infty$-categories as a universal localizing invariant comes quite naturally after one settles on the idea that localizing invariants are a good categorical analogue of cohomology theories.